ar-nelson/jaspr/readme.md

   * No fixed execution order unless explicitly ordered
   * Synchronous-looking I/O code becomes async, without callbacks
   * Semi-lazy: Everything is a promise, unused values are still computed but don't block other code
-* Concurrent, using an Erlang-like process model
+* Concurrent, using Go-style channels
-  * All code already executes concurrently, but processes provide error handling and isolation
+  * All code automatically executes concurrently in fibers
-  * Processes pass messages using channels (think Go)
+  * Fibers pass messages using channels (think Go)
-  * Mutable state is process-local, making parallelism easy
+  * Channels are the only mutable state, making parallelism easy
 * Unicode-friendly
-  * Unquoted strings are normalized (NFKC)
+  * All string operations are Unicode-aware
   * Syntax supports smart quotes and exotic paren/bracket/brace characters
 * Implemented on top of JavaScript
   * Other backends are planned